-Due to the high value of the assets involved and the inherent opacity of properly executed transactions, luxury real estate is a common wealth-sheltering tool for wealthy individuals based in authoritarian or corrupt countries, such as China and Russia.
-Particularly if they’re politically active or engaged in business activities that run counter to the ruling party’s interests, it’s safer for such individuals to invest in high-end properties in Miami, San Francisco, or Vancouver – expensive markets in politically stable countries – than to stash cash in home-country bank accounts.
-Even if they must subsequently sell their overseas real estate holdings at a loss, the alternative – entirely frozen or seized accounts – is worse.
+Due to the high value of the assets involved and the inherent opacity of properly executed transactions, luxury real estate is a common wealth-sheltering tool for wealthy individuals based in authoritarian or corrupt countries such as China and Russia.
+Particularly if they’re politically active or engaged in business activities that run counter to the ruling party’s interests, it’s safer for such individuals to invest in high-end properties in expensive markets in politically stable countries, such as Miami, San Francisco, or Vancouver, than to stash cash in home-country bank accounts.
+Even if they must subsequently sell their overseas real estate holdings at a loss, the alternative — entirely frozen or seized accounts — is worse.

 6. Currency Exchange Bureaus